View Policies A - Z

 - Salaries and Benefits ProceduresThis procedure applies to all staff with the exception of those staff covered by the UNE Executive/Specialist Remuneration Framework.

-- School Monitoring and Review ProceduresThese procedures provide guidance to staff of the University for the implementation of the Academic Quality Management Policy, specifically in relation to the ongoing monitoring and review of a School's performance, and should be read in conjunction with that policy.
+- School Monitoring and Review ProceduresThese procedures provide guidance to staff of the University for the implementation of the Academic Quality Assurance Rule, specifically in relation to the ongoing monitoring and review of a School's performance, and should be read in conjunction with that Rule.
 School Reviews are intended to assure the University Council (with reference to clauses 16(1B)(b) and 16(1B)(c) of the University of New England Act 1993) and the Academic Board that the School concerned is functioning effectively, has the resources needed to implement the strategy of the University, and is delivering quality outcomes in teaching and learning, research, community engagement, and student and staff performance.